Internal personal use only. Internal personal use only. Internal personal use only.

 Explanation and Key

-Underlines below mean places we've gone to or are interested in visiting, mostly Seattle.
+Underlines below mean places we've gone to or are interested in

 Certain bolds accidental through search engine.